 I created this site to promote American art and craft.
-This site is also a vehicle for messages sent through the inspirational photo art- my minds eye to you and yours- through all life's journeys.
-And to learn- about things you may have never considered.
+This site is also a vehicle for messages sent through inspirational photo art- my mind's eye to you and yours- through all life's journeys perhaps learning about things or events you may have never considered.
 This is a site about me, about you.
 I hope you join me and the community of souls gathered for a moment in time to appreciate the creative side of life, the importance of supporting American art and craft, supporting each other ....

 I grew up in what is now termed "the rust belt".
 I have learned to live on the bare necessities but I have also had the privilege of traveling internationally and experiencing what many may never afford.

 My love of the arts has been ingrained since a young child- my first award, a painting of a fire truck was presented in Kindergarten.
 In later school years, the Junior Scholastic Art Competition awarded me ribbons for art and design works spanning a range of media: rug design and construction, watercolor and pen & ink landscapes.
 Many college awards included first place, air brushed fashion illustration and woodblock prints.
 Years pass and the obsession for creating, designing, and constructing works continues....

 Creative business adventures began in the 60's with a tie dye business. (yes- I did go to Woodstock:) Articles of tied and dyed clothing were sold to many boutiques in Akron, Cleveland and Kent Ohio.
 After a few years and a fading fashion trend my interest shifted to other types of creative jobs.
 I had moved to the ultimate "rust belt" city, Youngstown Ohio in 1970 as a result of meeting my husband, Nick.
 Here I began dressing windows for a local clothier.
 I designed logos and in-store signage.
-Being a bit naive to this "new" style of art I did most of the work for free- a nice alternative to the "fine art" style I had done.
+Being a bit naive to this "new" style of art I did most of the work for free- an alternative to the "fine art" style I had done.